marcusoftnet/marcusoftnet.github.io/_posts/2018-12-03-board-visualisation-tips.md

 Since you create your own board (like a great Jedi) you also can change it.
 No, wait; you *should* change it.
 Make it fit your world, your work and your workflow.
 The closer to reality it is the more close to reality your improvements will be too.

 Start with something and tweak it as you go.
 I always suggest starting by drawing it with a marker on a whiteboard.
 Not with tape or not as an electronic tool.
-I've seen very small hinderances or annoyances of making change lead to very strange workflows a few months later.
+I've seen very small hindrances or annoyances of making change lead to very strange workflows a few months later.

 Change the tool to fit your work.